Clocks at the Canterbury Museum Christchurch N.Z.

 With history so valued here, it is not surprising the second option was voted for.
 Over 4 months, horologist Tim Tracey will remove the entire mechanism, fix the chimes, re-hang the bells, replace cables, and clean the mechanism.
 The clock will then need winding every 10 days and manually reset for daylight savings.
 The dial has two hairline cracks which hopefully will be repaired.

 Inside the main office, Paul found this elegant Ansonia c1885 ‘Kobe’ model wall clock.
 The name on the dial reads E J Marcus, Glen Innes.
 Research reveals he was a local watchmaker and jeweller in the late 19thC.
 The clock has had the original decorated lower glass replaced with clear glass possibly to show off the pendulum.
 Thanks Paul for these worthy snaps.

 The Forbes Post Office.

-Paul’s next stop was the historic town of Forbes just 32km from Parkes.
-Here he found quote, “one of the most attractive Post Office buildings I have ever seen” – also one of the few still owned and operated by Australia Post.
+The historic town of Forbes is just 32km from Parkes.
+Here Paul found quote, “one of the most attractive Post Office buildings I have ever seen” – also one of the few still owned and operated by Australia Post.